QianhuiWan/QianhuiWan/README.md

 - 👯 I’m looking to collaborate on medical research, especially pregnancy health
 - 🤔 I’m looking for help with developing new methods for cutting-edge biomedical questions
 - 💬 Ask me about DNA methylation analyses and DNA-seq analyses (DNA methylation Array, WGBS, WGS)
-- 📫 How to reach me: wanqianhui@outlook.com
+- 📫 How to reach me: wanqianhui@outlook.com or qwan@coh.org
 - 😄 Pronouns: Happiness
 - ⚡ Fun fact: The secret to having it all, is knowing you already do